sulyi/whaler/VISION.md

 Character Interaction System
 ----------------------------

-The player(s) and NPCs are collectively referred as character, therefore the interaction between them can mean various things.
+The player and NPCs are all collectively considered characters, therefore the interaction between them can mean various things.
 Nevertheless it's fairly homogeneous system.
 The control of the ship is tightly linked to character interactions, since it's done by issuing orders